alexpool670/Value-and-risks-of-experiementation/README.md

 ## Why We Experiment
 Experimentation allows us to:
-- Make objective, data-driven decisions.
+- Make an objective and evaluate a new product agaisnt it allowing for data-driven decisions.
 - Establish causal relationships.
 - Iteratively improve products, strategies, or processes.
 - Mitigate risks by testing changes on a small scale.